chitamoor/Rester/README.md

 URL is the only mandatory param.

-- A series of assert statements specified as part of an **AssertMap**
+- A series of "assert" statements specified as part of the **asserts** element

 Example of a TestStep (JSON):